railroad2/vOscillation/Markdown/vOscillating.md

-## vOscillating
+## vOscillation

-vOscillating class is the class that contains methods to get PMNS matrix and Neutrino Survival Probability.
+vOscillation class is the class that contains methods to get PMNS matrix and Neutrino Survival Probability.

 PMNS matrix is a unitary matrix that representate the mismatch of flavor eigenstate and mass eigenstate of the neutrinos :